gitlabhq/gitlabhq/doc/ci/yaml/README.md

 ---

-Since external files defined by `include` are evaluated first, the content of `.gitlab-ci.yml` will always take precedence over the content of the external files, no matter of the position of the `include` keyword.
-This allows you to override values and functions with local definitions.
-For example:
+Files defined by `include` are always evaluated first and recursively merged with the content of `.gitlab-ci.yml`, no matter the position of the `include` keyword.
+You can take advantage of recursive merging to customize and override details in included CI configurations with local defintions.

+NOTE: **Note:**
+Before GitLab 10.8, the content of `.gitlab-ci.yml` always took precedence over the content of external files.

+The following example shows specific YAML-defined variables and details of the `production` job from an include file being customized in `.gitlab-ci.yml`.

 ```yaml
 # Content of https://company.com/autodevops-template.yml